micholi/rails-travel-app/README.md

-# Travel App Readme
-# Rails Portfolio Project
+# Travel App Readme - Rails Portfolio Project

 ## Description
 This is a CRUD app that allows a user, aka a traveler, to create new cities and trip reviews.
-For each trip review submitted, the user can add a rating of 1-5, add a Must See Attraction, and include additional comments to share with other travelers.
+For each trip review submitted, the user can assign a rating of 1-5, add a Must See Attraction, and include additional comments to share with other travelers.
 Travel sites like TripAdvisor were my inspiration, but as this is a school project, my app is a much simpler version!
 To use the app, a user must create a new account either through Facebook or by providing a unique email address.

 ## Travel App Instructions